Carlos-err406/bitburner-kit/README.md

 1. Make sure you have the server running (`npm run watch`)
 2. In the game, go to `Options` > `Remote API`
 3. Enter the `port` specified in th [filesync.json](./filesync.json) file (defaults to `12525`)
-4. Click `Connect`, there should be a toast notification indicating that the connection has been established
+4. Click `Connect`, there should be a green toast notification indicating that the connection has been established

 ## Imports